JeheeChoi/my-drugs-client/README.md

 to remember the names of the meds/when did I get it/refill?/dr's name?/description/etc.
 - Any patients who get prescriptions from a doctor

+### Unsolved Problems

+- I still need to update/organize page layout
+- I need to make each prescription clickable to be selected in order to update(edit)
+- I would like to add a visible user profile right by the prescription view page after user signing in

 ## Important Links

 - [Project Repo](https://github.com/JeheeChoi/my-drugs-client)